MrDestroyerSkid/KavoRemastered/README.md

 # KavoRemastered
 Status: Stable

 A newer fan made version of KavoUI Library, design to make shit less buggier and extra themes ig ¯\_(ツ)_/¯.
-It also been improving script stability, faster, better, patches and fix few annoying thing, it does do a update or patch when new roblox update release, this also improve protection.It o had new new custom feature for Libraryad CreateFunction if you want to use.
+It also been improving script stability, faster, better, patches and fix few annoying thing, it does do a update or patch when new roblox update release, this also improve protection.It also had new new custom feature for Libraryad CreateFunction if you want to use.

 IM not a original creator of Kavo but if you want to use official kavo ui then you can go read this https://xheptcofficial.gitbook.io/kavo-library.